 Sapling adds Spend transfers and Output transfers to the transparent and JoinSplit transfers present in Sprout.
-The net value of Spend transfers minus Output transfers in a transaction is called the Sapling balancing value, measured in zatoshi as a signed integer $v^{balanceSapling}$.
+The net value of Spend transfers minus Output transfers in a transaction is called the Sapling balancing value, measured in zatoshi as a signed integer v^{balanceSapling}.

-v^{balanceSapling} is encoded in a transaction as the field valueBalanceSapling.
-For a v4 transaction, v^{balanceSapling} is always explicitly encoded.
-Transaction fields are described in § 7.1 'Transaction Encoding and Consensus' on p.
-85.
+$v^{balanceSapling}$ is encoded in a transaction as the field valueBalanceSapling.
+For a v4 transaction, $v^{balanceSapling}$ is always explicitly encoded.
+Transaction fields are described in § 7.1 'transaction transaction transac